hraunfossar waterfall 1

 For travellers who want to experience Iceland at full scale.
 Ideal for those who enjoy dramatic nature.

-Day 1: Arrival and Reykjanes Peninsula
+Day 1: Arrival and the Reykjanes Peninsula

 Day 2: Þingvellir National Park – Geysir – Gullfoss

-Today you explore the Golden Circle region.
-You drive to Lake Þingvallavatn in Þingvellir National Park, where nature and history come together.
-Next is Gullfoss, the “Golden Waterfall”, which you can admire from several walking paths.
-The geothermal area of Geysir is also on the agenda, with Strokkur and its bubbling hot springs.
-You end the day at Laugarvatn Fontana, where steam baths and mineral pools have been popular with locals since the early 20th century.
+Today you head into the Golden Circle region.
+You drive to Lake Þingvallavatn in Þingvellir National Park, where nature and history converge.
+Next up is Gullfoss, the Golden Waterfall, which you can view from various angles via several walking trails.
+The geothermal area of Geysir is also on the itinerary, featuring Strokkur and bubbling hot springs.
+You’ll round off the day at Laugarvatn Fontana, where steam cabins and mineral baths have been popular with locals since the early 20th century.

 Day 3: Þjórsárdalur – Skógar – Vík